marco-brandizi/knetminer-wiki/New-QTLNetMiner-Network-Viewer.md

 The new pre-release version of the Network Viewer for **QTLNetMiner**, which uses cytoscapeJS instead of JAVA for  visualizing the network graphs can be tested **[here](https://ondex.rothamsted.ac.uk/QTLNetMinerMaize)**.
+This is what you need to do to see and test the new Network Viewer.

 1. Search using any query terms (Use ? for example queries)
-2. Scroll down to the results (Gene View) and use check boxes to select one or more genes (do not click on a gene, since this opens the old network viewer)
+2. Scroll down to the results (Gene View) and use check boxes to select one or more genes (do not click on a gene since this opens the old network viewer)
-3. Click on the “_New Network Viewer_” button underneath of the table which will open the new Network Viewer in a new _pop-up_ window (_users might need to allow pop-ups_).
+3. Click on the “_New Network Viewer_” button underneath of the table which will open the new Network Viewer in a new _pop-up_ window (_allow pop-ups in our browser_).

-_Note: If both buttons are not visible, users should empty the cache in their web browser and reload the QTLNetMiner webpage._
+_Note: If the “_New Network Viewer_” button is not visible, users should empty the cache in their web browser and reload the QTLNetMiner webpage._

 **Search...**